 - Complete a minimum of 20 hours of volunteer experience with a licensed OTR or OTA within two years of the application date.
 Students must keep track of hours on the Observation/Volunteer Record form.
 This requirement is waived for the Fall 2023 application period.

 - All applicants must complete the TEAS Exam (Allied Health version).
 For information on how to schedule your TEAS Exam through an ACC testing center, click here.
 You may also choose to schedule your TEAS Exam online or at a PSA testing center.
 There is no limit to the number of times that the TEAS test can be taken for the OTA program.
-There is no minimum score requirement for the OTA program.
+There is no minimum score requirement for the OTA Program.
 The composite score will be used for ranking purposes using the weighted percentage assigned in the Selection Process.
 TEAS scores must be within 3 years of the close of the application period date (June 1).
 Please note that other ACC Health Science programs may have a different policy; please check the specific policy of each program.
-Here are resources to aid in preparing for the TEAS Exam:
+Use the following resources to aid in preparing for the TEAS Exam:

-- Obtain and submit with your application an official scanned copy of your transcript for any coursework done outside of ACC (even if transcripts have already been submitted to the college).
-Failure to submit a transcript for coursework outside of ACC will delay acceptance of your application (See “How To Apply” below).
+- Request official transcripts for any coursework to the OTACAS (even if transcripts have already been submitted to the college).
+Failure to submit transcripts for coursework will delay acceptance of your application (See “How to Apply” below).

 - During the application period (see “Deadline” above), go to the CastleBranch website and click the link “Place Order.”

 - Enter UL64im in the “Package Code” field.
 After entering your personal information, the system will prompt you to upload your 1-page immunization form for each of the four required immunizations.
 The cost to set up the account is $38.
 Re-applicants do not need to re-upload immunizations (unless your Tdap has expired).